The Honorable Jennifer Williamson

 b.
 Taxpayer-Funded Hate

-Thomas Lopez-Pierre is currently campaigning for a New York City Council seat on the platform of making “greedy Jewish Landlords” pay.
-He is on pace to qualify for $100,000 in taxpayer dollars to help spread his message.
-New Yorkers, including those on the City Council, are rightly appalled by Lopez-Pierre’s anti-Semitic message.
-Council Speaker Melissa Mark-Viverito says that to “have someone be able to spend [taxpayer dollars] to put forth that kind of a message is despicable.”
-But under New York’s matching fund system, there is nothing the City can do.
+In 2017, Thomas Lopez-Pierre campaigned for a New York City Council seat on the platform of making “greedy Jewish Landlords” pay.
+Ultimately, Lopez-Pierre qualified for $99,000 in taxpayer dollars to help spread his hateful message.
+New Yorkers, including those on the City Council, wee rightly appalled by Lopez-Pierre’s anti-Semitic message.
+Council Speaker Melissa Mark-Viverito said that to “have someone be able to spend [taxpayer dollars] to put forth that kind of a message is despicable.”
+But under New York’s matching fund system, there was nothing the City could do.
 The First Amendment prohibits laws from discriminating against individuals based on the content of their message.
 As such, if H.B.
-2578 is enacted, Oregon would be constitutionally required to fund the speech of all candidates that meet the qualifications for matching funds – including those with racist, anti-Semitic, sexist, homophobic, transphobic, or otherwise hateful messages.
+4076 is enacted, Oregon would be constitutionally required to fund the speech of all candidates that meet the qualifications for matching funds – including those with racist, anti-Semitic, sexist, homophobic, transphobic, or otherwise hateful messages.
 As Lopez-Pierre’s campaign proves, this is not an unfounded fear.

 c.
 John Liu’s Straw Donors